james2hey/seng202-team10-project/README.md

 ## Running the tests

 This project uses JUnit for testing.
-Run the tests using
+Run the tests using this command, from the MainBuild directory

 ```
 mvn test